richardm/richardm.github.io/docs/principles/index.md

 - **Hire people who put the team's success above their individual success.**
 - **Practice disconfirmation.** Whether you want to hire someone or pass, look for evidence that you're wrong.
 - **Only hire people who bring up the average for their role and level.**
-- **Trust your gut, and look for bias.** Your instincts are based in your experiences, and experienced people have highly refined instincts.
-Learn when to trust your gut and when not to.
-Deveop a curiosity about why you have strong instincts.
-Critique your instincts.
-Look for bias.
-Don't follow it blindly.
-By doing so, your intuition will become even sharper and more accurate.
-  - and attempt to reverse engineer it.
-If your gut says not to make a hire, try to figure out why.
-You may make a few mistakes learning to trust your gut, but it’s important to develop this ability. -> Learn when to trust your gut and when not to trust your gut (aka instinct, intuition).
-- Develop a curiosity about your intuitions.
-Your intuitions are based in your experiences.
-Learn to reduce them to writing (as principles) so you can test and refine them.
-Formalize your thinking and share it to give others the benefit of your insights.

 - **Hire for skills that are not easily taught.** If someone has demonstrated they can master one programming framework, it is likely they can master another.
 Unless you truly need an expert in that framework, it should not be a reason to disqualify them.
 - Hire people who are focused on their team’s success.